How to Pass the Life Insurance Medical Exam (15 Tips)

 Six Weeks Before

 Take a break from any recreational cannabis.
-Obviously, if it’s medical then don’t ignore doctor’s orders.
+Obviously, if it’s medical, then don’t ignore doctor’s orders.
 In order to find non-smoker rates, it’s best if you have little to no THC in your urine sample.
-With a few companies, you can get non-smoker rates, even with admission of smoking.
+With a few companies, you can get non-smoker rates, even with the admission of smoking.
 If stopping marijuana use is an issue, call us first.
 We will have you apply with a company that does not test for THC.

 One/Two Weeks Before